-We keep records for all individuals belonging to every member brigade - over 13,500 people - and award service honours based on muster attendance for:
+Service honours are based on muster attendance.
+We keep records for all individuals belonging to every member brigade – over 13,500 people – and process applications for the awards below:

 - 3 Year Certificate

 - Silver bar - every two years (e.g. 7, 9, +2 years up to 23 years)

 - Gold bar - every two years (e.g. 27, 29, +2 years up to 49 Years and then 52 years+)

 - 40 Year Certificate

 For a printable version of this image see below:

 Your CFO or Secretary can order service honours at any time; however, they will not be sent until closer to the recipient’s completion date (of time served).